Food and the Scottish royal household: Food archaeology at Stirling Castle

 Archaeological finds of animal bone at Stirling Castle from the 16th century include cat bones, cattle, goat, horse, pig, red deer, roe deer, and sheep.
 Cattle and sheep bones dominated the finds.
 The cattle were mostly at least two to three years, the finds indicating that the cattle and sheep had been farmed for meat.
 Finds from the 1594 Chapel Royal site were the bone of animals butchered elsewhere, while the deer had been brought to the castle complete.
 The finds of bones from whole deer are compatible with the archival record of food gifts.
 Herring, cod, pollack, coal-fish (saithe) and other fish bones were present, including some freshwater fish.
 Shellfish included oysters and mussels.
 Delicacies mentioned in the archival record, like roasted baby (boneless) rabbit are unlikely to be leave a trace in the archaeology.
 Plant and cereal remains included oats, barley, wheat, and rye.
 Some seeds of pulses, turnip, cabbage and mustard, were possibly incorporated in a condiment.
 Fruit was represented by a plum stone.
 A hazelnut shell may have been part of meal.
 Traces of plants perhaps categorized as weeds, hemlock and henbane, may have been incorporated in medicines.
 Rushes were used on the floor.
 More evidence for the castle diet in future may be found with the careful excavation and examination of cesspit deposits.

+Some writers describe a prejudice against eating pork in Scotland, perhaps among rural populations.
+However, evidence for this is slight or lacking.